Light63/LITA_CUSTOMERDATA_PROJECT/README.md

 ---

 ### Data Sources
 The primary source of data used here is Data Sale.CSV.
-It is open-source data that can be freely downloaded from an open source online such as Kaggle or FRED or any other data repository site.
+It is open-source data that can be freely downloaded from an open source online such as Kaggle, FRED or any other data repository site.

 ---